 We get a lot of calls from people wanting the cheapest price for a new garage door.
 However, affordability can’t always be the primary concern when shopping for a garage door.
-After all, a garage door protects your home and makes your life more conveniency.
-More than just those concerns, you also need to consider how the more flimsy construction of a some garage doors can impact the longevity of your entire garage door system.
+After all, a garage door protects your home and makes your life more convenient.
+More than just those concerns, you also need to consider how the more flimsy construction of some garage doors can impact the longevity of your entire garage door system.

 Pan Garage Door

 Commonly, pan garage doors are considered the cheapest option for a new garage door.
 Pan garage doors are a thin layer of steel, and they aren’t sturdy enough to be put on a wide door.
 This is because they do not have a sturdy enough construction to support their own weight, especially in the upright position.
-Overtime, this causes the door to bow in the middle, damaging panels and causing your opener to work harder.
+Over time, this causes the door to bow in the middle, damaging panels and causing your opener to work harder.
 If these problems continue, it can cause multiple parts of your garage door system to wear out prematurely.
-So, although you may have saved money upfront with the pan door, you will end of paying more in the long term for repairs and maintenance.
-For example, if you have a 16 or 18 foot wide garage door (typical with a two-car garage), then I strongly suggest doing your research before choosing based on price.
+So, although you may have saved money upfront with the pan door, you will end up paying more in the long term for repairs and maintenance.
+For example, if you have a 16 or 18-foot wide garage door (typical with a two-car garage), then I strongly suggest doing your research before choosing based on price.
 We commonly turn down jobs where people want to install pan garage doors.

 Sandwich Garage Door